Team2470/FRC-Repo-Template/README.md

 # FRC-Repo-Template

 Use this template to create new repositories for FRC yearly code.
-Change the license to the current year and delete this information block (leave the FRC-20XX but change the date to ***the date of
+Change the license to the current year and delete this information block (leave the FRC-20XX but change the date to ***THE YEAR OF KICKOFF (so if kickoff is Jan 3, 2020: use FRC-2020)***

 ---
 # FRC-20XX